el-mike/gochat/README.md

 ## Debugging

 There is VSC launch configuration available in the repository.
-In order to run Gochat API using VSC debugging, run `docker-compose up postgres redis`, and then start `[Gochat] Launch API` VSC configuration.
+In order to run Gochat API using VSC debugging, run `docker-compose up postgres redis` or `./scripts/run_deps.sh`, and then start `[Gochat] Launch API` VSC configuration.